Withcott

 Residential development activity is slightly higher than average within Withcott when compared nationally

-AreaSearch analysis of ABS building approval numbers for Withcott indicates an average of around 15 dwellings receiving development approval each year.
-Approximately 75 homes were approved over the past five financial years, from FY21 to FY25, with a further 16 approved in FY26 so far.
-This results in an average of about 1.8 people moving to the area annually for each dwelling built during these years, suggesting a balanced supply and demand market that supports stable conditions.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Withcott has experienced around 15 dwellings receiving development approval each year.
+Over the past five financial years, between FY21 and FY25, approximately 75 homes were approved, with a further 16 approved in FY26 so far.
+This results in an average of about 1.8 people moving to the area per dwelling built over these years, indicating a balanced supply and demand market that supports stable conditions.

 Frequently Asked Questions - Development